-Airbnb system is based on Ruby on Rails and PHP.
-Developers who created the product used a bunch of libraries to build this website such as React.js, Moment.js or Raven.js.
+Airbnb’s system is based on a variety of technologies, including Ruby on Rails.
+Developers who created the site used a bunch of libraries, such as React.js, Moment.js or Raven.js.

-As for the technology used, the original version of the platform is fully based on Ruby on Rails.
-Outside the US it may differ as many of local branches use PHP.
+As for the technology used, the original version of the platform was based fully on Ruby on Rails.
+A few years back, though, as Groupon was growing, they moved to Node.JS.

-If you work in web and application development – you know GitHub.
-It is the most popular software hosting service with the gigantic open-source library.
+If you work in web and application development, you surely know GitHub.
+It is the most popular software hosting service with a huge open-source library.

-Service is now used by 1.8 million businesses, start-ups, and software development companies.
-It is also supported by the amazing community of 28 million software developers who contributed over 85 millions of repositories so far.
+The service is now used by 1.8 million businesses, start-ups, and software development companies.
+It is also supported by the amazing community of nearly 40 million software developers who have contributed to over 100 millions of repositories so far.

-Couchsurfing is based on a wonderful idea of creating the global community of travelers who can host each other while traveling the world.
-Thanks to the system of reviews and transparency Couchsurfing proved itself to be a fairly safe and usually really interesting way of finding accommodation.
+Couchsurfing is based on a wonderful idea of creating a global community of travelers who can host each other while traveling the world.
+Thanks to the system of reviews and transparency, Couchsurfing proved itself to be usually a safe and really interesting way of finding accommodation.

-Now Couchsurfers are a global community of 15 million users and regular events in 200,000 cities around the world.
-Apart from accommodation opportunities, it provides an enormous amount of knowledge about traveling.
-Plenty of great insights and tips about visiting places all over the world there!
+Nowadays, Couchsurfing is a global community of around 15 million users participating in regular events in 200,000 cities around the world.
+Apart from accommodation opportunities, the platform provides an enormous amount of knowledge about traveling.

 Shopify is probably one of the most successful Ruby on Rails-based tech companies worldwide.
 They have been scaling massively within the framework.
 Simon Eskildsen from Shopify boosted about being able to address 80,000 requests per second.
 They also utilize Liquid templating language for the front end and Turbograft, their hard fork of Turbolinks.

-If you are over 20 years old you may have never even heard about this social media network.
-But it is extremely popular among millennials, accounting for over 220 million users.
-The idea is simple – you ask the questions, community answers.
+If you are over 25 years old, you may have never even heard about this social media platform.
+But it is extremely popular among millennials and Gen Z, accounting for nearly 220 million registered users.
+The idea is simple – you ask a specific person a question (be it a friend or a popular Ask.fm celebrity), they answer.
 Sounds rudimentary?
 Well, go back to your Quora.

-Although we can observe the outflow of users from the service, Ask.fm still remains one of the biggest Ruby-based platforms.
-During the peak moment of existence portal attracted 350 million visits per month.
+Although we currently see the outflow of users from the website, Ask.fm still remains one of the biggest Ruby-based platforms.
+During the peak moment of existence, portal attracted 350 million visits per month.

-An amazing directory with graphics projects contributed by the community of over 500K of web designers from all over the world.
-Dribble allows its users to showcase and discuss their work and look for career opportunities.
-In 2017 Dribble users showed off over 640k shots of their work
+An amazing directory with graphic design projects by the community of over 500K of web designers from all over the world.
+Dribble allows its users to showcase and discuss their work as well as look for career opportunities.
+In 2017, Dribble’s users showed off over 640k shots of their work.

-The platform was built with Ruby on Rails but it also utilized jQuery and HTML5 History API elements.
+The platform was built with Ruby on Rails but also utilizes jQuery and HTML5 History API elements.

 No introduction needed.
-Twitter is considered the most famous example of Ruby-on-Rails-based product.
-It was initially created with RoR and jQuery which allowed the platform creators to develop a fully working product in a very short period of time.
+Twitter is considered the most famous example of a Ruby on Rails-based product.
+It was initially created with RoR and jQuery which allowed the platform’s creators to develop a fully working product in a very short period of time.

-Although a few years later Twitter was re-written using Scala, Ruby still remains a part of the back-end and reminds about the platform roots.
+Although a few years later Twitter was re-written using Scala, Ruby still remains a part of the back-end and reminds about the platform’s roots.

 This e-commerce system is one of the pioneers of modern day startups.
 Choosing Ruby on Rails allowed Etsy to maintain a strong database, easily implement additional features and conduct a series of systems integrations.